-- Wherein,
+- · Wherein.

 - p is how much in-between stuff should be produced to satisfy the three final demands of food, clothing, and shelter.

 - (I3 Z) is computed first.

-operation uses the following formula and the earlier requirements and demands matrix:
+The economic [Leontif] intput-output analytical operation uses the following formula and the earlier requirements and demands matrix: